Chiwetel Ejiofor: 2008–2018: International recognition and critical acclaim

 Ejiofor was appointed Officer of the Order of the British Empire (OBE) in the 2008 Birthday Honours.
 In the same year, he made his directorial debut in the short film Slapper, which he also wrote, based on an idea by editor/director Yusuf Pirhasan.
 Ejiofor appeared alongside John Cusack in the film 2012 (2009).
 The film went on to gross over $700 million, and is among the list of highest-grossing films of all time and placing 5th of top films of 2009.
 He played CIA officer Darryl Peabody in Salt (2010), and the Golden Globe Award-nominated leading role of band creator Louis Lester on the BBC Two drama series Dancing on the Edge (2013), which played on Starz in the United States.

 In 2013, Ejiofor took on the role of Solomon Northup in 12 Years a Slave.
 The film was based on Northup's memoir, edited in 1968 by historians Sue Eakin and Joseph Logsdon, of Northup's experience as a free black man in New York, who was kidnapped in 1841 and sold into slavery in Louisiana.
-On casting, director Steve McQueen said:Chiwetel Ejiofor was always going to be Solomon Northup for me.
+On casting, director Steve McQueen said:

+Chiwetel Ejiofor was always going to be Solomon Northup for me.
 I was looking for someone that had that genteelness, that kind of humanity.
 Knowing that humanity was going to be tested under certain duress and circumstances, I needed a person who could actually keep hold of that, even through periods of extraordinary trying and extraordinary situations where it would be tested to its absolute limit.
-He was the only person.At the Toronto International Film Festival, Ejiofor said he briefly hesitated about playing Northup.
+He was the only person.

+At the Toronto International Film Festival, Ejiofor said he briefly hesitated about playing Northup.
 "You wait all your life for a great script to come through the door.
 You're hassling your agent and all that, and then it comes and you read it and your first reaction surprises you.
 Your first reaction being, 'Can I do this?'"
 He accepted the role about 24 hours later.
-As part of his preparation, Ejiofor learned to play the violin, collected slave stories, maintained a slave's edge up hairstyle, and engaged in some of the physical labour that Northup did like picking cotton.
+As part of his preparation for the role, Ejiofor learned to play the violin, collected slave stories, maintained a slave's edge up hairstyle, and engaged in some of the physical labour that Northup was subject to, including cotton picking.
 Since he had not worked with McQueen before, Ejiofor also observed the working dynamic between the director and co-star Michael Fassbender, who worked with McQueen on Hunger (2008) and Shame (2011).
 On playing Northup, Ejiofor did feel a responsibility, not being American, to get the story of Solomon Northup as current he could, adding "I've been very grateful to show the film to his descendants and see them be so proud of it."